MG4 EV

 The MG4 EV or MG4 Electric is a battery electric small family car (C-segment) produced by the Chinese automotive manufacturer SAIC Motor under the British MG marque.
 First released in June 2022 as the MG Mulan in China (renamed MG4 EV in August 2023), it was introduced in Europe in July 2022.

 In March 2025, MG Motor introduced a second model of the MG4 EV to the Chinese market.
 It adopts a different design, has a larger footprint, and is based on a different platform.
-Outside China, the model will be sold alongside the existing MG4 EV model.
+Outside China, the model is sold alongside the existing MG4 EV model as the MG4 EV Urban.

 First generation (EH32; 2022)

 The EH32 MG4 EV is the first vehicle to be based on SAIC's battery-electric Modular Scalable Platform (marketed as the Nebula platform in China).
 The MG4 EV was developed under the codename EH32.
 It was developed as a global model with the European market set as the primary target.
 The model was part of a collaboration between SAIC Motor Design Center in Shanghai, the Advanced Design Studio in London and the Royal College of Art.

 Based on the Modular Scalable Platform built ground-up specifically for battery electric vehicles, the MG4 EV has a wheelbase longer than typical cars in the segment, short overhangs and only a very short front bonnet.
 It is claimed to have a 50:50 weight distribution and a low centre of gravity of 490 mm for superior handling.
 The model has an active air intake grille to achieve a low drag coefficient of 0.279.

 MG also engineered a thinner and flatter battery compared to typical battery electric vehicles with its "One Pack" battery system (called Rubik's Cube battery system in China), with a cell-to-pack (CTP) technology.
 The battery is only 110 mm thick for the smallest capacity, which reduces the height of the car.
 The "One Pack" battery is also designed to be swappable.

 A performance-oriented model, the XPower, was introduced in July 2023.
 The Extended Range model with a 77 kWh battery and a 180 kW motor became available in Europe since August 2023.
 Since this period, the MG4 EV became equipped with a rear wiper, which was not included previously.
 Some variants also gained a larger 18-inch wheels with a new design.